 My editorial proposal helped River scoop Monarch’s inflight magazine, Passport, which I went on to edit for a couple of years.
 Around the same time I helped launch The Post, a print mag offering intelligent editorial for 50-something readers.
 Along the way, I’ve edited magazines for Virgin Holidays, Virgin Trains, Sega and Co-Op Travel, while on the newsstand I relaunched gadget mag, T3, and headed up Future’s technology portfolio.

-I recently spent a year blogging about photography for Jessops, looking at new hardware and making photography easier to understand.
 With my experience in travel journalism, I also write travel articles and have written over 50 travel-related stories for the Staysure website, covering favourite holiday hotspots, buying abroad and expat issues.

 As well as these editorial skills, I’m a keen photographer.
 This means I not only have a good eye for what makes a striking cover, I’m more than happy to take my own photos when I’m out and about.
 Having launched both Computer Arts and Advanced Photoshop magazines onto UK newsstands, I’m skilled at post, too.
 Examples of my photography can be found here.